uds-lsv/GermEval-2018-Data/README.md

 # contact information

-Please direct that you have about this data to the organizers of the shared task:
+Please direct any questions that you have about this data to the organizers of the shared task:

 Josef Ruppenhofer  email: ruppenhofer@ids-mannheim.de